 Stay with us.

-You know, I just got the funniest picture from my old buddy, the Hutch.
+You know, I just got the funniest picture from my old buddy, The Hutch.

-Ken Hutcherson, the Reverend Hutcherson from out in Seattle.
+Ken Hutcherson, the Reverend Hutcherson from out in Seattle, he went to Washington during the Roberts hearings, apparently.

-And he went to the Capitol building where his Club Gitmo t-shirt, he has sent it in.
+And he went to the Capitol building, wearing his Club Guitmo t-shirt.

-But he's standing at the bottom of the Capitol steps, surrounded by a bunch of Capitol Hill policemen and nobody else around during the Roberts hearings.
+But he's standing at the bottom of the Capitol steps surrounded by a bunch of Capitol Hill policemen and nobody else around during the Roberts hearings.

 He's also got another shirt.